Fenno–Skan: Description

 The Fenno–Skan is a monopolar system with a maximum transmission rate of 550 megawatts (MW) at a voltage of 400 kV.
 It would be converted to become a bipole.
-The cable was manufactured part by ABB and part by Nexans.
+The cable was manufactured partly by ABB and partly by Nexans.

 The total length of Fenno–Skan is 233 km, of which 200 km is a submarine cable on the bottom of the Gulf of Bothnia.
 At the Swedish end the cable directly enters the Dannebo static inverter plant near the Forsmark nuclear power station about 1 km from the coast at 60°24'16"N 18°8'4"E. However, the electrode line from the static inverter plant to the ground electrode situated at 60°35'51"N 17°57'46"E is built as overhead line.
 It is a line with two conductors on wooden poles, which runs partly on its course past another powerline.

 There is a 33 km long overhead line section from the coast in Finland at 61°4'37" N, 21°18'18" E to the static inverter station in Rauma, situated at 61°9′7″N 21°37′32″E.

 The ground electrode in Finland is situated near Rantala.
-From there an overhead electrode line on wooden poles runs first in Northeast, than in Northern direction until Ruokalho, where it meets the overhead line with two high voltage conductors.
+From there an overhead electrode line on wooden poles runs first in a northeastern, then in a northern direction until Ruokalho, where it meets the overhead line with two high voltage conductors.
 From Ruokalho to Rauma static inverter plant the electrode line is fixed on a small crossbar above the high voltage conductors of Fenno–Skan and serves as ground conductor.
 In opposite to a normal ground conductor it is mounted on insulators equipped with surge arrestors.